frankroeder/frankroeder.github.io/_pages/about.md

 ---

-I am currently a research associate and Ph.D. student at the [Hamburg University of Technology](https://www.tuhh.de/), working at the [Institute for Data Science Foundations](https://www.tuhh.de/dsf/homepage).
+I am currently a research associate and Ph.D. candidate at the [Hamburg University of Technology](https://www.tuhh.de/), working at the [Institute for Data Science Foundations](https://www.tuhh.de/dsf/homepage).